shawnbrown/datatest/docs/intro.rst

 For this next example, we will test the 2014 Utah Crime Statistics Report (utah_2014_crime_details.csv).
-This file contains 1,048 records and **if a county was missing from the file or if a number miscopied, the errors would not be immediately obvious**:
+This file contains 1,048 records and **if a single county was missing or if a few numbers were mis-copied, the errors would not be immediately obvious**:

     ======  =====================  ========  =========
     county  agency                 crime     incidents